-United Way of the Capital Region's (UWCR) allocation process helps us fund programs and services that are needed in our community.
-Programs and services receiving UWCR funding have an established history of addressing identified needs and being highly effective.
+United Way of the Capital Region's allocation process helps us fund programs and services that are needed in our community.
+Programs and services receiving United Way of the Capital Region funding have an established history of addressing identified needs and being highly effective.
 Program/service funding is offered on an annual basis.

 Agencies offering programs and services are admitted to the allocation process following a complete analysis by a citizen-review panel.
 The panel makes recommendations on agencies to United Way’s Board of Directors.
 Generally, prospective programs and services are those that have received United Way funding for a number of years through other funding streams.
 Admission to the annual allocation process is granted indefinitely; however, the admission does not guarantee a specific level of funding or continued funding of any specific program or service.
-UWCR uses e-CImpact for all funding applications.
-Please note: only organizations invited specifically by UWCR may apply for this funding.
+United Way of the Capital Region uses e-CImpact for all funding applications.
+Please note, only organizations invited specifically by United Way of the Capital Region may apply for this funding.

 To apply for funding, visit United Way of the Capital Region's e-CImpact site